vmware-nsx/eval-docs-ids-ips/README.md

 $VlanTransportZoneNameHostSwitchName = "edgeswitch"

 # Network Segment - Default Values are sufficient
-$NetworkSegmentName = "PoC-Segment"
+$NetworkSegmentName = "PoV-Segment"
 $NetworkSegmentVlan = "0"

 # T0 Gateway
-$T0GatewayName = "PoC-T0-Gateway"
+$T0GatewayName = "PoV-T0-Gateway"
 $T0GatewayInterfaceAddress = "10.114.209.148" # should be a routable address
 $T0GatewayInterfacePrefix = "27"
-$T0GatewayInterfaceStaticRouteName = "PoC-Static-Route"
+$T0GatewayInterfaceStaticRouteName = "PoV-Static-Route"
 $T0GatewayInterfaceStaticRouteNetwork = "0.0.0.0/0"
 $T0GatewayInterfaceStaticRouteAddress = "10.114.209.129" # This can be set to an invalid IP address to ensure the vulnerable workloads remain isolated from the rest of the environment